clubsearch-manoa/clubsearch-manoa.github.io/index.md

   <img width="500px" src="img/clubadminview.png" class="img-thumbnail" >
 </div>

 The YourClubs page will display all the clubs you are a member of if you are a regular user.
-Whereas if you are a club admin, then you will see all of the pages you are an officer of.
+Whereas if you are a club admin, then you will see all of the clubs you are an officer of.

 <div class="text-center p-4">
   <img width="500px" src="img/superadminpage.png" class="img-thumbnail" >
 </div>

-The Admin page will allow the super admin user to add clubs within the database.
+The Admin page will allow the super admin to add new clubs.
 ## Deployment
 ### Installation
 First, [install Meteor](https://www.meteor.com/install)